s1de-walker/ETF-tracker/README.md

-# ETF-tracker
+# ETF tracker
-ETF tracker app that tracks and analyzes NSE and NYSE listed ETFs.
+This is an ETF tracker app that tracks and analyzes ETFs listed in NSE and NYSE.
 Built using streamlit.